x86disasm/x86disasm/README.md

 ## About

-I focus on low-level software, performance-oriented systems, and tooling that lives close to the hardware.
-My interests span from reverse engineering and assembly-level analysis to higher-level tooling that bridges usability and power.
+I work on low-level and performance-focused software, mostly building tools that sit close to the hardware.
+My interests go from reverse engineering and assembly analysis to higher-level tools that are powerful without being bloated

-I enjoy understanding how things *actually* work under the hood — then breaking and rebuilding them better.

 ---